Mercedes SL review

 There’s a far more aggressive front end on the latest car with more defined front and rear bumpers along with new alloy wheel designs.
 The Mercedes-AMG models also feature unique 'Bi-turbo' badges on the flanks.

 In the cabin, the Stuttgart manufacturer lives up to its heritage, by tastefully blending fine leather, metal trim and aero-inspired instruments to create a feeling of grandeur.
+It now incorporates Apple CarPlay technology, too, allowing easy smartphone integration on the move.

 Sat-nav, stereo and infotainment